What is a Course Profile?

 The LLN Robot System uses a purpose built diagnostic tool to determine the required ACSF Core Skill levels of a Unit of Competency.
 The system uses a series of language analysis algorithms to scan the content of a Unit of Competency to identify trigger words and phrases and their associated values based on the training package, ACSF performance indicators and the AQF (certificate) level of the unit.
 This data is used to generate a training profile that reflects the core skills required to understand and perform the criteria outlined in the unit.

 A Course Profile is a collection of these Unit of Competency analysis results.

-The Course Profile outlines the ACSF Core Skill level requirements a Learner will be expected to be at upon completion of their training.
+The Course Profile outlines the ACSF Core Skill level requirements a learner will be expected to be using and exhibiting upon completion of their training.

 After a Course Profile has been created you can view, edit and delete it from within the LLN Robot System.

 Comparing a Learner Profile with a Course Profile